kirin-vn/lexer/README.md

     [True]
     [ NO ]

-A `!` character may be placed before to the identifier to negate the boolean's value.
+A `!` character may be placed before the identifier to negate the boolean's value.

     [!False]
     [!
 YES ]